 Research and clinical trials

-Research into treatment for lung cancer
+Research into lung cancer

 Go to Cancer Research UK’s clinical trials database if you are looking for a trial for lung cancer in the UK.
 You need to talk to your specialist if there are any trials that you think you might be able to take part in.